24billys/Adidas-US-Sales/README.md

  - Online store remain the highest operating margin in both 2020 and 2021, Outlet store increased from 37% to 40%, In-store increased from 33% to 36%

 ## Conclusion
+The Key findings can give the stalkholder a clear and valuable insights about the sale performance and distribution on Adidas, for understanding the key product, target customers, key cities and the best selling method.
+It can lead adidas for increasing their sales and revenues, ultimately produce more profit for company development.
+However one thing to mention about this dataset, there is a quite large sales amount different between 2020 and 2021.
+We need to make sure that the data collection is valid and double check with the database we have got when it is in actual scenario.